 Your long-term memory is like your computer’s hard drive, where data is stored permanently.

-Keep in mind that no one really knows exactly how the brain works and that the “Three Stages of Memory” is a theory that describes how scientists think memory works.
+Keep in mind that no one really knows exactly how memory works or where memories are stored and that the “Three Stages of Memory” is a theory that describes how scientists think memory works.

-Since our knowledge of the brain has grown geometrically in recent years and will continue to do so, it’s likely that some changes will be made to this model.
+Since our knowledge of the brain has grown exponentially in recent years and will continue to do so, it’s likely that some changes will be made to this model.

 What Is Short-Term Memory?

-Now that you know how your short-term memory fits into the whole picture, let’s look at it in greater depth.
+Now that you know the part short-term memory plays in the whole picture, let’s look at it in greater depth.

 Your short-term memory is where you temporarily store small bits of information, usually for only 15-30 seconds.

-Short-term memory isn’t a place in the brain as much as it’s a mental process.
+While it’s thought that consolidation of short-term memories into long-term memories takes place in the hippocampus, short-term memory isn’t a place in the brain as much as it’s a mental process.
+(1)

 ✓Mind Lab Pro Brain Supplement Optimizes brain health, supports memory, focus & mood

 You use your short-term memory to do things like temporarily memorize a phone number until you can jot it down or remember a comment you wish to add to a conversation.